streamdata-gallery-organizations/box/_listings/box/collectionscollection-iditems-get-postman.md

   "info": {
     "name": "Box Get Collection Items",
     "_postman_id": "bb6bfa8e-8c4c-4b8a-9e9f-0b5ce0ec6008",
     "description": "Retrieves the files and/or folders contained within this collection.
-Collection item lists behave a lot like getting a folder’s items.\nPaginated results can be retrieved using the limit and offset parameters.\nSub-object fields can be requested via the ?fields parameter", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
+Collection item lists behave a lot like getting a folder???s items.\nPaginated results can be retrieved using the limit and offset parameters.\nSub-object fields can be requested via the ?fields parameter", "schema": "https://schema.getpostman.com/json/collection/v2.0.0/" },
   "item": [